mirage/mirage-www/tmpl/blog/2016-summer-hackathon-roundup.md

 [bulk build scripts](https://github.com/avsm/opam-bulk-builder) will be released in the next few weeks once the builds are running stably, and be re-usable by other OPAM-based projects to use for their own tests.

+[Christophe Troestler](https://github.com/Chris00) is spending a month at [OCaml Labs](https://ocaml.io) in Cambridge this summer, and spent the hack day working on implementing a library to allow seamless application switching from HTTP to FastCGI.
+Christophe has initiated work on a client and server for this protocol using [CoHTTP](https://github.com/mirage/ocaml-cohttp) so that it is unikernel-friendly.